Joint mixability of elliptical distributions and related families: Symmetric Distributions

 It is easy to see that

 Thus $(F,F,F)$ is not JM.
 Or, equivalently, $F$ is not 3-CM.

 {\bf Example 2.4} Assume that $F$ has the following bimodal symmetric density

 where $C_m$ is a normalizing constant and $m\ge 0$ is an integer.
-When $m=0$, $f_m$ is the density of Pearson type II distribution, which is convex, bimodal and symmetric, so that Lemma 2.1 can not applicable.
-Note that $f_0$ is the density of $\cos\theta$ or $\sin\theta$ with $\theta\sim U(0,2\pi)$ and thus it is $n$-CM for any integer $n\ge 2$; see Puccetti, Wang and Wang (2012) for more details.
-When $m\ge 1$, using Example 2.1 one can checks that $F$ is not $(2n+1)$-CM for not very large $n$.
+When $m=0$, $f_m$ is the density of Pearson type II distribution, thus it is $n$-CM for any integer $n\ge 2$.
+When $m\ge 1$, using Example 2.1 one can check that $F$ is not $(2n+1)$-CM for not very large $n$.
 The $(2n+1)$-complete mixability of this distribution is not covered by any known theoretical results for large $n$.
 Further we consider a distribution $F$ with density